This role requires candidates to have a track record of successfully managing people and running large complex projects.

 Avoid this fate by following our step by step guide on how to write up a best in class Curriculum Vitae that will make you stand out.
 Learn how to not only pack it with what the recruiter wants, but also in the professional and appealing way they want it.

-Bagging the job you want is no easy task, but by following the advice below it’s certainly doable.
+Winning that all important interview is no easy task, but by following the advice below it’s certainly doable.

 Guide overview: